 Explore Barcelona, Madrid, Valencia, and Toledo as you learn about the differences in cultures across Spain’s distinct regions.
 Experience flamenco, taste tapas, see renowned works of art, and interact with locals along the way.

 Your journey begins with an immersive orientation in Spain’s capital and largest city, Madrid.
 Immediately begin practicing your Spanish as you navigate the city’s lively streets and visit the Reina Sofia and Prado Museum on Madrid’s “museum mile” to see original art by Spanish artists such as Picasso and Dalí.
 Order tapas in local cafés as you visit the Habsburg district.
 Take a full-day excursion to historic Toledo as your knowledge of Spain’s history and culture deepens.

 Your discovery of Spain’s cultures and regional differences continues as you and your group travel to Barcelona, Spain’s second-largest city and the capital of Catalonia.
-Visit Barcelona’s numerous UNESCO World Heritage Sites, parks, and the Picasso Museum.
-Discover some of Europe’s most intriguing architecture, as you visit Gaudí’s La Sagrada Familia, one of Spain’s most famous landmarks.
+Visit Barcelona’s numerous UNESCO World Heritage sites and parks, and see the Picasso Museum.
+Discover some of Europe’s most intriguing architecture as you visit Gaudí’s La Sagrada Família, one of Spain’s most famous landmarks.
 Shop along La Rambla, Barcelona’s bustling central street.

 Orientation in Madrid

 During the orientation period, you and your group will stay in a centrally located hotel.

 During this period, you will stay in the home of a family.
 Sample host communities: Valencia, Vilagarcia, Úbeda, Logrono

 Travel and Wrap-up in Barcelona